bigtreetech/docs/docs/Panda_Aura_A1mini.md

     <img src=img/PandaAura/en/mode.png width="300"/>

-    - ①-⑥After selection, the corresponding lighting effect will be displayed immediately.
+    - ①-⑥The lighting effect will change in real-time as you make your selection.

     - ⑦The color of the light can be adjusted according to the temperature of the printer.You can choose between two lighting effects, Static or Strobing, under Safety Effect and Danger Effect.